 When you create a trust fund certain assets are placed into an account that is managed by an individual or a group of individuals.
 The person or entity in charge (the trustee) is responsible for overseeing the trust and distributing the assets.
 The trust must contain a clear outline the terms and structure of the trust:

-This makes sure individuals can safely and securely pass on their assets to the people who deserve them most.
+This makes sure individuals can safely and securely manage, and then pass on their assets to the people and family group who deserve them most.

 Another way trust funds can be used is for separating a person’s assets from their estate or portfolio.
 This is because a trust is not a separate legal entity under Australian law.
 It is an estate-planning tool that puts a person or entity in charge of holding an individual’s assets for the benefit of another person or people.